 6. Tuscany, Italy

 Ah Tuscany!
 Chianti is the first word that comes to mind, the ever-pleasing red wine that pairs so perfectly with meats and pastas.
 Amid the gently sloping hills of Tuscany, filled with medieval houses and castles, are acres of grape vines with wineries open for tours and tastings.
 This is Old World wine culture at its finest; wine-makers still crush the grapes with their feet here, and wine is stored in long, vaulted basement cellars carved right out of the rock.
-Try a Tuscany wine tour or zip through countryside on Vespa wine tour.

 7. Cape Town, South Africa